bADAsteam/US_Cinema/Datastory.md

 ![image](/output/MF_Verb_decade.png){:style="display:block; margin-left:auto; margin-right:auto"}<!--- Wordcloud verb --->

 Upon examining the most commonly used adjectives and verbs associated with male and female characters, we did not find a clear difference between the two groups.
-We did notice that certain words, such as ```"old," "young," "go," "find," and "tell,"``` were used equally as often in relation to female and male characters.
+We did notice that certain words, such as ```"old", "young", "go", "find", and "tell"``` were used equally as often in relation to female and male characters.
 This suggests that there may not be a significant gender-based difference in the way male and female characters are characterized in films using these specific adjectives and verbs.

 ### Appearance of a bias by analyzing the lexical fields
 While analyzing individual words can provide useful insights, examining <strong>lexical fields</strong> allows for a more comprehensive and standardized comparison of films across different decades.
 To do this, we calculated the relative scores for 194 lexical fields for each decade.